Taylor Swift Spotted for 1st Time Since Canceled Vienna Concerts

 Taylor Swift surfaced in London after she was forced to cancel the Vienna leg of her Eras Tour.

-According to TMZ, Swift had thrown a party for employees of her tour at Annabel’s, a private members’ club in London’s Mayfair neighborhood.
+According to TMZ, Swift had thrown a party for employees of her tour at Annabel’s, a private members-only club in London’s Mayfair neighborhood.

 The tour is scheduled to resume on Thursday, August 15, for five shows at London’s Wembley Stadium.